malaskowski/aet-docker/README.md

 - AET ActiveMq container
 - AET Browsermob container
 - AET Apache Karaf container with AET core installed (Runner, Workers, Web-API, Datastorage, Executor)
-- AET Apache Server container with AET Report and [AET suite generator](https://github.com/m-suchorski/suite-generator/tree/feature/suite)
+- AET Apache Server container with AET Report

 > **Notice - this instruction guides you on how to setup AET instance using single-node swarm cluster.**
 > **This setup is not recommended for production use!**